Alabama courts are partnering with the state to remove barriers for waiting children

 (Left) Heather Carvell, case manager, and (Right) the Honorable Deanna Henschel, judge, McCracken County Family Court

-The Kentucky Administrative Office of the Court’s (AOC) Department of Family and Juvenile Services has worked closely with Kentucky judges and AOC’s Research and Statistics Department to provide data reports allowing them to prioritize hearings for a child in a preadoptive home or a trial home visit.
+The Kentucky Administrative Office of the Court’s (AOC) Family and Juvenile Services has worked closely with Kentucky judges and AOC’s Research and Statistics Department to provide data reports allowing them to prioritize hearings for a child in a preadoptive home or a trial home visit.
 As a result, permanency has been achieved for those children through rapid adoptions.
 For example, on May 15, 2020, McCracken Family Court Judge Deanna Henschel received an AOC email notification providing data on children in preadoptive/adoptive placements, in trial home visits, or nearing age 18.
 After reviewing the cases, Judge Henschel noticed an adoption petition filed in March 2020 that was only lacking the guardian ad litem report.
 Thanks to Judge Henschel’s responsiveness in following up with the attorney, this child’s adoption was finalized on May 27, 2020 using Skype!
 The new AOC triage case management process in Kentucky is working successfully within a remote-work atmosphere during the pandemic.